daysie0917/yourseoulmate/_posts/2019-12-20-The best place to be comforted by cool breeze, Ttukseom Han River Park.md

 ### 3. Rent a picnic set from picnic set rental café - café basique ###

-You can rent a picnic set from café basique and enjoy picnic in a quite han-river.
+You can enjoy picnic in a quite han-river as renting a picnic set from café basique.
 There are four type of picnic set.
-It is nice and instagramable.
+It is very nice and instagramable.
 It is available at the no tent zone so that you can enjoy quite and relaxing picnic.

 ![Ttukseom](/img1/03/basic.jpg)